Techtonica/curriculum/recursion/lesson_plan.md

 - Recursive algorithms are often used to solve problems with the Tree data structure (for example, the DOM is a tree!)

 ### Demonstration
-Instructor demonstrates in the video walkthrough an example of a recursive algorith in Javascript.
+Instructor demonstrates in the video walkthrough an example of a recursive algorithm in Javascript.

 ### Independent Practice
 Write a recursive function that computes the factorial of a number.
 A factorial is is the product of all positive integers less than or equal to n.
 For example: